 The network say it has run one of its biggest marketing campaigns this year to test out interest levels and promote the show.

 This includes an outdoor railway station ‘takeover’ of Flinders Street railway station in Melbourne (pictured), Town Hall and Parramatta stations in Sydney and Brisbane Central station.
-There's also experiential events and plenty of promotion across TV, print, radio and online in recent weeks.
+There's also and plenty of promotion across TV, print, radio and online in recent weeks.

 “One thing we do is try and go big for campaign launches,” McGrath explains.